Aaron Hernandez: Draft and signing

-The New England Patriots selected Hernandez in the fourth round (113th overall) of the 2010 NFL Draft.
-The previous day, the Patriots drafted Arizona tight end Rob Gronkowski.
+The New England Patriots selected Hernandez in the fourth round (113th overall) of the 2010 NFL draft at 20 years old.
+The previous day, in the second round, the Patriots selected Arizona Wildcats tight end Rob Gronkowski (42nd overall).
 Hernandez was the sixth tight end drafted in 2010.
-Despite his being considered a top tight end prospect, multiple teams reportedly chose not to draft him because "he was a problem."
+Despite him being considered a top tight end prospect, multiple teams reportedly chose not to draft him because "he was a problem".

-Hernandez's draft stock plummeted due to multiple off-the-field issues during college, rumors of multiple failed drug tests, and character concerns.
+Hernandez's draft stock had plummeted due to multiple off-the-field issues during college, rumors of multiple failed drug tests, and character concerns.
 Multiple teams elected to remove Hernandez from their draft boards entirely due to character concerns, including the Indianapolis Colts, Cincinnati Bengals, and Miami Dolphins.
 Hernandez received the lowest possible score in "social maturity" in a pre-draft report.
-The Patriots signed free agent Alge Crumpler and drafted Hernandez and Gronkowski after they overhauled the tight end position by releasing Benjamin Watson and opting to not re-sign Chris Baker and backup Michael Matthews.
+The Patriots signed free agent Alge Crumpler and selected both Hernandez and Gronkowski after they overhauled the tight end position by releasing Benjamin Watson and opting to not re-sign Chris Baker and backup Michael Matthews.

 On April 27, 2010, The Boston Globe reported from multiple sources that Hernandez admitted to scouts and team representatives during interviews at the NFL Combine that he had a history of marijuana use and had failed multiple drug tests while in college.
 Later that day, the Patriots released a statement from Hernandez, who said that he had failed only one drug test while in college and was candid about it to interested teams at the NFL Combine.
 He wrote a letter to every team, offering to be tested every other week during his rookie season.
 Patriots owner Robert Kraft later said, after Hernandez's arrest, that the Patriots drafted him after he gained their trust and said they had "absolutely nothing to worry about" in a letter sent to Patriots Director of Player Personnel Nick Caserio before the draft.

 On June 8, 2010, the Patriots signed Hernandez to a four-year, $2.37 million contract that included a signing bonus of $200,000.
-The terms of his contract limited Hernandez's signing bonus to $200,000, which was less than half the signing bonus received by Patriots' fourth-round pick (118th overall) placekicker Stephen Gostkowski in 2006.
+The terms of his contract limited Hernandez's signing bonus to $200,000, which was less than half the signing bonus received by Patriots fourth-round pick (118th overall) Memphis Tigers placekicker Stephen Gostkowski in 2006.
 The Patriots declined to give Hernandez the expected $500,000 signing bonus as a precautionary measure.
 To compensate for the smaller signing bonus, he received a contract that included a series of roster and workout bonuses up to an additional $700,000.
 If Hernandez reached all bonuses and escalators he could receive an annual salary comparable to a third-rounder, but would have to "walk the straight and narrow line to do so".